weiyithu/SurroundOcc/README.md

 - [2022/2/27]: Demo release.

 ## Demo
 Demos are a little bit large; please wait a moment to load them.
 If you cannot load them or feel them blurry, you can click the hyperlink of each demo for the full-resolution raw video.
+Welcome to the home page for more demos and detailed introductions.

 ### [Occupancy prediction:](https://cloud.tsinghua.edu.cn/f/f7768f1f110c414297cc/)